What surf fin systems are available, and which one is the best?

 Is it worth changing a fin system?

-It may be worth switching to a different fin system because the different fastening mechanisms influence the stability of the fins.
-This has a direct effect on the surfing feeling.
 The selection of compatible fins also varies depending on the manufacturer.
 There are many surfers who switched from FCS to Future Fins or vice versa.
 However, it is not worth changing the fin system on surfboards that you have already purchased.
 Because then the original stability is not there.
 Apart from the additional costs.
 It is therefore advisable to change the fin system gradually, which is easier on the wallet – especially the bigger your quiver.

 The best fin system – conclusion